 Direct DOM Manipulation vs React

-Developers should learn Direct DOM Manipulation for scenarios requiring precise, low-level control over web page elements, such as building lightweight scripts, optimizing performance-critical updates, or working in environments where frameworks are not feasible meets react is widely used in the industry and worth learning.
+Developers should learn Direct DOM Manipulation for scenarios requiring precise, low-level control over web page elements, such as building lightweight scripts, optimizing performance-critical updates, or working in environments where frameworks are not feasible meets use react when building interactive, single-page applications where component reusability and a declarative ui are priorities, such as in e-commerce dashboards or social media feeds.
 Here's our take.

 Direct DOM Manipulation